russellkune/russellkune.github.io/_pages/about.md

   - /about.html
 ---

-I'm Russell, currently a third year PhD student in [Statistics](http://stat.columbia.edu/) at [Columbia University](https://www.columbia.edu/).
+I'm Russell, currently a fourth year PhD student in [Statistics](http://stat.columbia.edu/) at [Columbia University](https://www.columbia.edu/).

 Broadly, my research interests are in statistical methodology and machine learning for genomic data.
 See my [research](https://russellkune.github.io/research/) page for more information and recent publications.
 I'm grateful to be supported by a NSF Graduate Fellowship.